 David is a Trustee and Director of the Association of British Choral Directors.
 During 2014 he is relocating to Swanage in the Isle of Purbeck, where he hopes to complete his transition to becoming a full time choral composer, conductor, organist and music teacher.

 Alan's output is predominantly of choral and vocal music; his work is widely performed throughout Europe and America, and has been broadcast on both BBC Radio 3 and Classic FM.
-Many of Alan's compositions are written for specific choirs or occasions and recent commissions have included work for the Burgess Hill Choral Society (Sussex, UK), St James the Greater (Charlestown, WV), the Cantilena Singers (Croydon, UK), Millfield School (Somerset, UK) and a chamber organ piece for Paul Ayres (London, UK).
+Many of Alan's compositions are written for specific choirs or occasions and later commissions included work for the Burgess Hill Choral Society (Sussex, UK), St James the Greater (Charlestown, WV), the Cantilena Singers (Croydon, UK), Millfield School (Somerset, UK) and a chamber organ piece for Paul Ayres (London, UK).
 His catalogue runs to nearly 300 pieces, most of which are available from 17 different publishers in the UK and America, or from his website www.cantabile-music.com

 Born in Aylesbury, Buckinghamshire in 1983, Laurence grew up and was educated in Hoddesdon, Hertfordshire.
 He started to learn the piano aged four, studying with Sue Macer and Zachary Dunbar.
 Laurence began accompanying church services at St Augustine's RC Parish Church, Hoddesdon five years later and was later appointed Organist from 1995 – 2001.